What is a Drug Interaction?

 - A drug interaction is a reaction between two (or more) drugs or between a drug and a food, beverage, or supplement.
 Taking a drug while having certain medical conditions can also cause a drug interaction.
 For example, taking a nasal decongestant if you have high blood pressure may cause an unwanted reaction.

-- A drug interaction can make a drug less effective, increase the action of a drug, or cause unwanted side effects.
+- A drug interaction can affect how a drug works or cause unwanted side effects.